Reading JSON

 3. Run Workspace

-Ensure that Feature Caching is enabled then click the Run button to run the workspace and create a local feature cache of the JSON data.
+Ensure that Feature Caching is enabled, then click the Run button to run the workspace and create a local feature cache of the JSON data.

 featurecahcing.png

-4. Inspect the JSON Using Visual Preview
+4. Inspect the JSON Using Data Preview

 vp.png